Wills, trusts, & probate

 • There is no more than one property

-• There are no more than 5 banks or building society accounts
+• There are no more than five bank or building society accounts

 • There are no other intangible assets